SERG-Delft/desosa2019/CONTRIBUTING.md

 - Ensure `pandoc` is able to produce proper `pdf` and `epub` from your index file

-If you want to try out building the full book and see your chapter in html, consult the make file
+If you want to try out building the full book and see your chapter in html, consult the Makefile